-Katestone Environmental Pty Ltd has prepared this assessment to demonstrate our carbon neutral status that is required to achieve Climate Active Certification under the category of 'small organisation certification'.
-The assessment has been prepared in accordance with the requirements of the Climate Active Program to achieve carbon neutral certification.
+Katestone Environmental Pty Ltd has prepared this assessment to demonstrate our carbon neutral status that is required to achieve Climate Active certification under the small oganisation category.
+The assessment has been prepared in accordance with the requirements of the Climate Active program to achieve carbon neutral certification.
 This certification covers the Australian business operations of Katestone Environmental Pty Ltd.